Skip to main content

 Project Info

-The goal of this project is to provide developer in the programming language processing community with easy access to AST parsing.
+The goal of this project is to provide developer in the programming language processing community with easy access to syntax parsing.
 This is currently developed as a helper library for internal research projects.
 Therefore, it will only be updated as needed.

 Feel free to open an issue if anything unexpected happens.